Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Based on these numbers, the companies with the most complaints are Liberty Mutual, Progressive, Geico, and Allstate, while the companies with fewer complaints are USAA, Travelers, and American Family.

-Arizona Car Insurance Rates by Company
+Car Insurance Quotes in Arizona by Company

 Insurance CompanyMonthly RateCompared to State Percentage